To apply for the Catholic Studies Semester, students must meet the following requirements:

 - Thanos Zyngas, Bernardi Campus Director

-St. Thomas Resident Faculty for Spring 2017: Dr. Michael Naughton
+St. Thomas Resident Faculty for Spring 2018: Dr. John Boyle

 Chaplain: Father Joseph Carola, S.J. serves as chaplain for the program.
 He offers mass regularly in the residence chapel, leads the semester retreat, is available for confession and can arrange for spiritual direction.